karayabin/universe-snapshot/universe/Ling/Light_Kit/doc/pages/conception-notes.md

 This case happens with forms, where the controller will create form error messages and need to transmit them to the page configuration.

-In the previous state of things, we had page transformers (dynamic variables and lazy reference resolver), but it turns out those are mostly useful to convert some data into another.
+In the previous state of things, we had **page transformers** (dynamic variables and lazy reference resolver), but it turns out those are mostly useful to convert some data into another.

 Plus, setting a page transformer require some extra work; it needs to be registered, and we need to create a PageTransformer object, this is not an optimal solution.

-And so controllers need a more direct way to interact with the page configuration.
+So controllers need a more direct way to interact with the page configuration.

-PageConfUpdator is the solution to this problem.
+PageConfUpdator is a solution to this problem.

 We could technically use a simple array, but the problem is that widgets being indexed numerically, updating a specific widget requires to know the index of the widget.

 Usually, we know that index, suffices to look at the kit page configuration.

-However the problem comes with third-party plugins, some plugins will update the page configuration, some others won't, and so the kit page configuration is a dynamic target that might change every time you install/uninstall a plugin.
+However, the problem comes with third-party plugins, some plugins will update the page configuration, some others won't, and so the kit page configuration is a dynamic target that might change every time you install/uninstall a plugin.

 So, the updator will basically allow us to update widget based on their names or other identifiers, rather than just the index.

-In fact, I suggest to leave names for users, and plugin authors should add a key named "identifier" to the widget configuration, reserved for plugin authors.
+In fact, I suggest to leave names for users, and plugin authors should add a key named "id" to the widget configuration, reserved for plugin authors.

-And so usually, what I believe should happen in practice, is that the plugin author would create the controller and the corresponding widget configuration, so for instance she creates the UserFormController, and then she also creates the userFormWidget configuration, so that she can safely choose her identifier.
+So usually, what I believe should happen in practice, is that the plugin author would create the controller and the corresponding widget configuration, so for instance she creates the UserFormController, and then she also creates the userFormWidget configuration, so that she can safely choose her identifier (i.e. the **id** key).

-In other words, the "identifier" key of a widget should not be changed by the app maintainer, and plugin authors should not update the "name" key, but rather use the "identifier" key for their own use.
+In other words, the "id" key of a widget should not be changed by the app maintainer, and plugin authors should not update the "name" key, but rather use the "id" key for their own use.